Anchor and Managing Editor, CBS EVENING NEWS; Correspondent, 60 MINUTES

 Pelley was named CBS News' Chief White House Correspondent in 1997.
 While covering the Clinton White House, Pelley broke more stories than anyone and was first to report that Monica Lewinsky had become a cooperating witness in the investigation conducted by the Office of the Independent Counsel.
 He also reported on the impeachment of President Clinton and was first to report that President Clinton had been subpoenaed to testify before the grand jury.

 On Sept.
 11, Pelley was among the first reporters to arrive on the scene of the twin towers.
 His award-winning live reports from Ground Zero and the subsequent search and recovery operations exhibited his innate ability to provide a deeper understanding of news events.

 Pelley joined 60 MINUTES in 2004.
 Previously, he was a correspondent for “60 Minutes II.”

-Pelley's distinguished body of work has been recognized with an Alfred I. duPont-Columbia Silver Baton, three George Foster Peabody awards, 18 national Emmy awards, five Edward R. Murrow awards, two Loeb awards, a George Polk award, as well as honors from the Society of Professional Journalists, the Overseas Press Club of America, Investigative Reporters and Editors and the Writers Guild of America.
+Pelley's distinguished body of work for 60 MINUTES has been recognized with 24 Emmys, five Edward R. Murrow awards, three George Foster Peabody awards, two Alfred I. duPont-Columbia Silver Batons, a George Polk award, as well as honors from the Society of Professional Journalists, the Overseas Press Club of America, Investigative Reporters and Editors and the Writers Guild of America.

 Scott Pelley was born in San Antonio, Texas, and attended journalism school at Texas Tech University.
 He and his wife, Jane Boone Pelley, have a son and a daughter.